fcsonline/tmux-thumbs/README.md

 - **reverse:** Choose in which direction you want to assign hints.
 Useful to get shorter hints closer.
 - **unique:** Choose if you want to assign the same hint for the same matched strings.
 - **position:** Choose where do you want to show the hint in the matched string.
 Options (left, right).
 Default [left]
+- **command:** Choose whish command execute when you press a hint
+- **upcase-command:** Choose which command execute when you press a upcase hint

 - **bg-color:** Sets the background color for matches [default: black]
 - **fg-color:** Sets the foregroud color for matches [default: green]